j-leffew89/junit-tests/README.md

         // returns the average of the students grades public double getGradeAverage();
     ```
+1. As always, commit and push all your changes once you're done.
 _At the end of the exercise you will ended up with a `Student.java` and a `StudentTest.java` class._

 ### Part Two: Testing Legacy Code